How to contribute to sustainability

 - When making purchases, always opt for products in cardboard, metal or glass packaging.
 If you can't avoid buying plastic packaging, choose larger sizes; manufacturing a 1.5l bottle generates less pollution than a 0.5l bottle.

-- Use non-polluting vehicles: bikes and scooters, or public transport where low or zero emission fleets are in use.
+- Use non-polluting vehicles: bicycles and scooters, or public transport in those cases and cities where fleets with low or zero emissions have been made available.

-- Avoid using the car for short journeys and keep it in good condition so that its emissions conform to the manufacturer's design.
+- Avoid using the car for short journeys and keep it in good condition so that the emissions match those designed by the manufacturer.

-- Use electric or hybrid vehicles as much as possible.
+- Switch to electric or hybrid vehicles wherever possible.